KyrtinSilver/kyrtin-s-site/src/essays/242_Tool_Use.md

 “Tool Use” and utilizing information resources like the internet itself are a popular subject in AI/ML and a natural target for companies to orient their product “features” around.
 Of course, all hype aside, typical AI/ML systems are spectacularly terrible at tool use and information resource utilization in general, and only marginally improved with major investments of engineering time and compute.

-Right now the market offers 1,000 terrible attempts at “tool use” and “AI search”, including the EXTREMELY Anthropomorphized PR videos from OpenAI and Anthropic.
+Right now the market offers 1,000 terrible attempts at “tool use” and “AI search”, including the EXTREMELY anthropomorphized PR videos from OpenAI and Anthropic.

 The simple fact is that a system that can’t independently generalize to the point of creating new tools for new circumstances also can’t reliably use tools within real-world complexity, at least absent extremely labor-intensive and fragile hand-engineering efforts.
 This can also be used as a litmus test for “tool use viability”, as the overwhelming majority of attempts to claim “tool use” will fall flat by this measure.